7 Molecular Geometry and Polarity

 • Polar molecules will have attractive forces with opposite charges (and vice versa).
 This can be observed by running a liquid against a charged rod.

 • Polar molecules tend to be more soluble in polar solvents, while non-polar molecules tend to be more soluble in non-polar solvents.
+We used this concept to extract the pigments from plants in our research project a few weeks ago.

 • Microwaves will react with polar molecules differently than non-polar molecules.